alex-sandercock/Binx/docs/src/tutorials/first-gwas.md

 ## Sample Data

-For this tutorial, we'll use a simulated tetraploid potato dataset with:
+For this tutorial, we'll use a tetraploid potato dataset originally from the R/GWASpoly package:
-- 200 samples
+- ~1,249 samples (potato breeding lines)
-- 10,000 SNP markers
+- ~9,888 SNP markers
-- 1 quantitative trait (tuber yield)

-You can download sample data from the [Binx GitHub repository](https://github.com/alex-sandercock/Binx/tree/main/tests).
+- Trait: vine maturity

+This dataset is included in the Binx repository at `tests/parity/data/potato/`.

+> **Citation:** Rosyara, U.R., De Jong, W.S., Douches, D.S., & Endelman, J.B.
+(2016).
+Software for genome-wide association studies in autopolyploids and its application to potato. *The Plant Genome* 9(2).

 ## Step 1: Examine Your Data